Chuck Wagon & the Wheels

 Chuck Wagon and the Wheels was an American country music group with a professional wrestling theme.
-It was composed of vocalists Chuck Wagon, Carl "Cal" Pyle, and Sid Sequin, pseudonyms of brothers Gordon Kennedy, Bryan Kennedy, and Shelby Kennedy.
+It was composed of vocalists Chuck Wagon, Carl "Cal" Pyle, and Sid Sequin.
+Respectively, they were pseudonyms of brothers Gordon, Bryan, and Shelby Kennedy.
 The group signed to Lyric Street Records in 2000, releasing their album Off the Top Rope that year.
 It included the single "Beauty's in the Eye of the Beerholder," which peaked at 75 on the Billboard country singles charts.
 Bryan Kennedy purchased the rights to the name Chuck Wagon and the Wheels from the founding member of the original group, Chuck W. Maultsby, in 1998.